About the Convention

 Although the courses of rivers are not limited by any international border, the prevention of industrial accidents will continue to be a major challenge.
 Industrial accidents can be prevented and their impact on transboundary waters can be limited by strengthening the application of both this Convention and the UNECE Convention on Convention on the Protection and Use of Transboundary Watercourses and International Lakes.

 Pending the entry into force, work aimed at implementing the Convention on the Transboundary Effects of Industrial Accidents has been carried out by its Signatories within the framework of the Committee on Environmental Policy.
 Following the Convention's entry into force, the Conference of the Parties was constituted as the governing body at its first meeting on 22-24 November 2000.
 The United Nations Economic Commission for Europe carries out the secretariat functions for the Convention.

-A joint special session of the governing bodies of the two Conventions was held on 2-3 July 2001 and decided that a intergovernmental negotiation process should be entered into aimed at adopting a legally binding instrument on civil liability for transboundary damage caused by hazardous activities, within the scope of both Conventions.
-To his end, they established an open-ended intergovernmental Working Group.
+A joint special session of the governing bodies of the two Conventions was held on 2-3 July 2001 and decided that an intergovernmental negotiation process should be entered into aimed at adopting a legally binding instrument on civil liability for transboundary damage caused by hazardous activities, within the scope of both Conventions.
+To this end, they established an open-ended intergovernmental Working Group.

 - Convention on Long-range Transboundary Air Pollution and its eight Protocols;